By: Marilyn L. Davis

-When we get out of balance in our recovery, we tend to speak negatively.
-However, unlike in our addiction, we have a choice in how we view the circumstances of our lives and can usually, if we’re making an effort, put a more positive spin on things.
+When we get out of balance in our recovery, we speak negatively.
+However, unlike in our addiction, we choose how we view the circumstances of our lives and can usually put a more positive spin on things if we’re making an effort.

 Why Positive Beats Petulant

-Barbara L. Fredrickson, Ph.D., author of Positivity, isn’t just giving us ‘feel-good’ advice.
-She has conducted studies and done extensive research on why being positive is good for our emotional and physical health.
+Barbara L. Fredrickson, a Ph.D. and author of Positivity isn’t just giving us ‘feel-good’ advice.
+She has conducted studies, and extensive research on why being positive is good for our emotional and physical health.